 Maryland Avenue is long-treasured as one of downtown Annapolis’ best spots for shopping, dining, and experiencing the culture.
 Below you’ll find a guide to experiencing that culture while saving a buck or two.
 Truly, you could spend all day on Maryland Avenue, so plan accordingly!

-If you want to support Hammond-Harwood but would prefer to stay within the beautiful comfort of downtown Annapolis, attend the Pumpkin Walk on October 26 from 4 to 6 p.m.
+If you want to support Hammond-Harwood while staying within the beautiful comfort of downtown Annapolis, attend the Pumpkin Walk on October 20 from 4 to 6 p.m.
 This event takes place at the Maryland Avenue location but also features a march down the street.
 The Pumpkin Walk is suited for children–bring yours and dress them up for Halloween!
 In addition to the Halloween costumes and march, there will be games and other activities to keep everyone entertained.

 It’s accurate to say Hammond-Harwood House is lovely at all seasons, but December sees more decorations in the house and garden.
 Tour the grounds at the end of the year and observe for yourself its unsurpassed beauty.
 During November and December, the house is available for touring Tuesday through Sunday from noon to 4 p.m.
 Admission for adults is $7; children’s admission costs $4; senior citizens and students must pay $6 to tour the museum.
 Touring during April through October costs the same, but tour time is extended one hour.
 Call 410-263-4683 or visit http://www.hammondharwoodhouse.org/ to inquire further.
 There’s a link at the bottom of the “Visit” page that offers coupons for touring as well.
 Hammond-Harwood House is located at 19 Maryland Avenue.